Imathurin0506/logic-design-event/docs/info.md

 ## How to test

-Use a logic table to determine a logic gate output.
+Use a logic table to determine a logic gate output vhg

 ## External hardware